slowback1/svelte-starter-kit/README.md

 The starter kit has a default way of retrieving run-time configuration on page load and storing this in the message bus.
 Any usage of configuration in the app should go through the `ConfigService` class for consistency and type-safety.

+If you are using the starter kit's Dockerfile to deploy the app, you can bind mount the config file to the nginx html folder, for example: `/usr/share/nginx/html/config/config.json`

 #### Setup

 Update the `ApplicationConfig` type to match the configuration structure of your project.
 Make sure to keep the example config file (`static/config/config.example.json`) up to date with a good starting point for local development!